TypeScript Type Safety: Exploring Overloads & Conditional Types

 }

 If you are, say, a library author, it might be nice to have overloading function signatures to give your users a pleasant API to use.
 Here, the advice would be to accept that you will have to do extra work to ensure that you are satisfying overloaded signatures.
-This is a corner of the language where you aren't going to get much help, but it might be a worthwhile sacrifice for your users.
+This will be in the form of extensive testing.
+This is a corner of the language where you aren't going to get much compiler help, but it might be a worthwhile sacrifice for your users.